-Despite snow in parts of the country, this week we still have two sure signs of spring -- the vernal equinox (vårdagjämning) and the arrival of summer time (sommartid) when we screwed the clocks forward an hour and raged against the machine for depriving us of a full night's sleep.
-So make a note of these words as they're cropping up everywhere -- even in politics.
+Despite snow in parts of the country, this week we still have two sure signs of spring — the vernal equinox (vårdagjämning) and the arrival of summer time (sommartid) when we screw the clocks forward an hour and rage against the machine for depriving us of a full night's sleep.
+So make a note of these words as they're cropping up everywhere.

 2. In bloom